Sleepful/customer-data-test/README.md

 This was a takehome test in which I spent around 20 hours and got nothing in return from the entity that sent it to me.
 To look at the original problem write-up please look at ./README_PROBLEM.md

-To look at progress, check out the PULL REQUESTS.
+To look at progress, check out the merged PULL REQUESTS.

 # Solution